-The FindMy app displays the current position of any AirTag that is linked to your account, however you cannot monitor the journey of an AirTag over time, nor is an AirTag's location history kept inside the tag itself.
-This is part of Apple's attempt to limit AirTag's value as a tracking device, along with certain additional security measures that detect and alert you to adjacent AirTags that are not yours unless their owner is also present.
+The FindMy app displays the current position of any AirTag that is linked to your account, however you can't monitor the journey of an AirTag over time.
+Besides that, an AirTag's location history is not stored within the tag itself.
+This is part of Apple's attempt to limit the usefulness of the AirTag as a stalking device, along with other security features that detect and notify you about nearby AirTags that are not yours unless their owner is also present.

 How often does an AirTag update its location?